Click Here for a 3D design consultation with our interior designers!

 Living room lighting can be a little tricky – the key is to layer and use multiple sources at different heights.
 This allows you to control the amount of light, the ambience and set the mood.
 However, the visual appeal of items like floor and table lamps should not be underestimated when designing living rooms.

-Style tip: Task lights like floor and table lamps not only light up a corner, but they can also add a luxurious sculptural layer to your living room.
+Style tip: Task lights like floor and table lamps not only light up a corner, but they can also add a luxurious sculptural layer to your modern living room.
 In this image, the artistic floor lamp complete transforms that corner.
 The lamp stands out on its own with no need for any other element to accentuate the space.
 On a side note, you can dress up an empty solid-coloured wall with wainscoting to add subtle visual interest as in this image.

 Image courtesy, A Square Designs